-- 3.34 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered. - 3.35 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a council or committee meeting.
+- 3.32 Prior to each ordinary meeting of the council, the general manager may arrange a pre-meeting briefing session to brief councillors on business to be considered at the meeting.
+Pre-meeting briefing sessions may also be held for extraordinary meetings of the council and meetings of committees of the council. - 3.34 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.35 Pre-meeting briefing sessions may be held by audio-visual link. - 3.36 The general manager or a member of staff nominated by the general manager is to preside at pre-meeting briefing sessions. - 3.37 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered. - 3.38 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a council or committee meeting.
 The council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the councillor who made the declaration.

-PART 4 - PUBLIC FORUMS
+4 PUBLIC FORUMS

 - 4.1 The council may hold a public forum prior to each ordinary meeting of the council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
-Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums are to be chaired by the mayor or their nominee. - 4.3 Nominated candidates at federal, state, or local government elections are not permitted to speak at public forums. - 4.4 To speak at a public forum, a person must first make an application to the council in the approved form[^].
-Applications to speak at the public forum must be received by midday two (2) business days before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item.
+Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums may be held by audio-visual link. - 4.3 Public forums are to be chaired by the mayor or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the council in the approved form.
+Applications to speak at the public forum must be received no later than midday two business days before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item.
+Preference will be given to items of business to be considered at the meeting. - 4.5 A person may apply to speak on no more than three items of business on the agenda of the council meeting.